gpustack/gpustack/README.md

 ### Key Features

-- **Broad Hardware Compatibility:** Run with different brands of GPUs in Apple MacBooks, Windows PCs, and Linux servers.
+- **Broad Hardware Compatibility:** Run with different brands of GPUs in Apple Macs, Windows PCs, and Linux servers.
 - **Broad Model Support:** From LLMs and diffusion models to audio, embedding, and reranker models.
 - **Scales with Your GPU Inventory:** Easily add more GPUs or nodes to scale up your operations.
 - **Distributed Inference**: Supports both single-node multi-GPU and multi-node inference and serving.
-- **Multiple Inference Backends**: Supports llama-box (llama.cpp) and vLLM as the inference backends.
+- **Multiple Inference Backends**: Supports llama-box (llama.cpp & stable-diffusion.cpp), vox-box and vLLM as the inference backends.
 - **Lightweight Python Package:** Minimal dependencies and operational overhead.
 - **OpenAI-compatible APIs:** Serve APIs that are compatible with OpenAI standards.
 - **User and API key management:** Simplified management of users and API keys.